Amethyst-szs/MoonFlow/MoonFlow/docs/text/tags.md

 ## What are Tags?
 Tags, in the broad sense, are a way to format text in some specific way.
 For some simple examples, take markdown tags, like *\*italics\** by surrounding your text in asterisks, a common feature in many applications like Discord.
 This concept extends to more complex tagging systems like HTML: `<script> console.log("Hello World!); </script>`

 The MSBT tag system works quite differently than these prior examples.
+Super Mario Odyssey is even more unique in this regard, implementing lots of custom tags, and also not implementing quite a few common standards for the format.
 For more information on the technical specifics on what these tags are, [look here](technical.md).
-Super Mario Odyssey is even more unique in this regard, implementing lots of custom tags and also not implementing quite a few common standards for the format.

 Super Mario Odyssey's tags do *not* require closing markers.
 Each tag is entirely self-contained, and can contain any data.
 Most tags do some form of text formatting, but there are lots of special tags for controlling dialogue printing, playing sounds, and more.

-In the context of MoonFlow, tags can mostly be handled the same way you do text.
-They can be copied, pasted, undone, redone, and more.
+In the context of MoonFlow, tags can be handled the same way you do text.
+They can be copied, pasted, undone, redone, and everything else you'd normally do with text.
 One thing you *cannot* do is copy a tag and then paste it into a different text editor.
 These tags aren't text, after all!

 So, what tags are there?
 And once we know what tags there are, how do we use them?